 - In our personal lives, a sense of vulnerability is what causes us to slow our driving speed in bad weather or to be more cautious when working on a ladder.

 - We can lose our sense of vulnerability when we are in a hurry.
 That can cause us to skip steps or forget to wear the correct PPE.

 - New employees may bring their sense of vulnerability from an earlier job or company, which means they may need help understanding the hazards in their new job.

-Maintaining a sense of vulnerability is an essential component of a good process safety culture.
-But, what does it mean to maintain a sense of vulnerability?
-It means everyone in the plant:
+- Maintaining a sense of vulnerability is an essential characteristic of a good process safety culture.

 Would you like to reuse content from CEP Magazine?
 It’s easy to request permission to reuse content.
 Simply click here to connect instantly to licensing services, where you can choose from a list of options regarding how you would like to reuse the desired content and complete the transaction.